Deep Dive

 3. Tokenomics & Governance

 The HYPE token has a maximum supply of 1 billion.
-Its distribution heavily favors the community, with 31% initially airdropped to users.
-A defining feature is the protocol's revenue model: up to 97% of trading fees are used to automatically buy back and burn HYPE, creating a deflationary pressure tied directly to platform usage.
-The token is also used for staking (which offers fee discounts) and governance, such as voting on new market listings through proposals like HIP-3.
+Its distribution is heavily skewed toward the community, with 31% initially airdropped to users and nearly 39% allocated for future community rewards and emissions (FMCpay).
+Core contributors' tokens are locked until 2027-2028.
+A defining feature is its revenue-sharing mechanism: up to 97% of all protocol trading fees are used to buy back and burn HYPE tokens, creating a direct, deflationary link between platform usage and token economics.

 Conclusion